Larrinaga Palace

 The Larrinaga Palace is an early 20th century palace located in Zaragoza, Aragon.

 Description

-The building has a maritime motif, with such decorations as a seaport landscape and a heraldic coat of arms, as Larrinaga and his family were sea traders, with Miguel's father (who passed away in 1888, was the founder of Basque shipping company Olano, Larrinaga & Compañía).
+The building has a maritime motif, with such decorations as a seaport landscape and a heraldic coat of arms, as Larrinaga and his family were sea traders, with Miguel's father (who died in 1888, was the founder of Basque shipping company Olano, Larrinaga & Compañía).
 The materials used to construct the building were Aragonese stone, brick, and ceramic.

 The palace is surrounded by a large garden enclosed by an iron gate.
 The central square is arranged around a courtyard, which is inspired by Aragonese Renaissance palaces.
 It is enclosed by a dome that accentuates its centralized character.
 The building has 3 floors.